 Working with this logic, the higher your capture rates the better your automation.

-On a personal level, I have been directly involved in this industry now for a number of years, and it seems to me that the importance of capture rates seems to have been usurped as new technologies have vied for column inches.
+On a personal level, I have been directly involved in this industry now for a number of years.

-When I compare this to the conversations that I was having with organisations 4 or 5 years ago, I remember that capture rates were often central to the discussion, if not a vital element of any projects looking into Automation.
+When I compare this to the conversations that I was having with organisations 4 or 5 years ago, I remember that capture rates were often central to the discussion.

 More recent news has focused on technology trends.

-As I have already mentioned, more recently the news in our space has been heavily focusing on technologies that are impacting further down the line of Automation.
+Recently the news in our space has been heavily focused on technologies that are impacting further down the line of automation.

-There is no doubting that these advances, amongst many others, have fundamentally changes the way in which we look at solutions and applications across an organisation.
+There is no doubt that these advances, amongst many others, have changed the way in which we look at solutions and applications across an organisation.

-In fact, these technologies are vital for any organisation that is seriously trying to future proof themselves and embrace the tenants of Industry 4.0.
+In fact, these technologies are vital for any organisation that is seriously trying to future proof themselves and embrace Industry 4.0.

-Using automation to remove the most time consuming and tedious tasks.
+Capture & automation to remove the most tedious tasks.